 You can click here to learn more about this topic.

 How to choose an honest agency and avoid scammers

 If you do a quick Google search, you will find hundreds of agencies that claim they can help you open and manage a company in Hong Kong.
 While some of them are honest, others are just scammers.
 My experience is that there are a lot of agencies that operate in a grey zone.

 They may not steal your money.
 However, they may work as an intermediary for a real agency, therefore taking a percentage of your fee and slowing down the whole process.
-Or worse, they’ll claim services that they aren’t able to offer and, once you pay their fee, make you a more expensive counter offer.
-These agencies usually look cheaper than the honest ones (and for a good reason!).
+Or worse, they’ll claim services that they aren’t able to offer and once you pay their fee, make you a more expensive counteroffer.
+These agencies usually look cheaper than honest ones (and for a good reason!).

-“Sorry Mr Smith, the law changed last month and now you can only open a Limited Company in Hong Kong if you don’t live here.
+“Sorry Mr. Smith, the law changed last month and now you can only open a Limited Company in Hong Kong if you don’t live here.
 I’m very very sorry.
-Just send us additional 5,000 HKD and we’ll be happy to handle it for you!
-You’ll get your limited company within 12 working days!”
+Just send us an additional 5,000 HKD and we’ll be happy to handle it for you!
+You’ll get your limited company within 12 business days!”

 This is quite a common scenario.
 Would you work with an agency that acts in this way?
 Good, I wouldn’t work with them either.